kosi-libs/Kodein/dokka/out/doc/com.github.salomonbrys.kodein/with-class.md

 `inline fun <reified T : Any> `[`LazyKodein`](-lazy-kodein/index.md)`.withClass(of: T): `[`CurriedLazyKodeinFactory`](-curried-lazy-kodein-factory/index.md)`<`[`Class`](http://docs.oracle.com/javase/6/docs/api/java/lang/Class.html)`<*>>`

-Allows to lazily retrive a provider or an instance from a curried factory with a `Class` argument.
+Allows to lazily retrieve a provider or an instance from a curried factory with a `Class` argument.

 The provider will give the factory the `Class` of the parameter as argument.